antodom/pwm_lib/README.md

 ### 5. Examples

-On directory *examples* you have available two examples, namely: *basic_test.ino* and *servo_test.ino*, who illustrate respectively the use of pwm and servo objects.
+On directory *examples* you have available three examples, namely: *basic_test.ino*, *changing_period_test.ino* and *servo_test.ino*, who illustrate respectively the use of pwm and servo objects.

 Example *basic_test.ino* uses two PWM objects for generating two independent PWM outputs with different PWM characteristics (period and duty).
-Example *servo_test.ino* uses a servo object to generated a PWM output for a typical servo.
+Example *changing_period_test.ino* utilizes a PWM object to generate a PWM signal with different periods.
+And example *servo_test.ino* uses a servo object to generated a PWM output for a typical servo.

-In both examples we use tc_lib's capture objects as "oscilloscopes" probes for checking the PWM outputs generated.
+For all examples we use tc_lib's capture objects as "oscilloscopes" probes for checking the PWM outputs generated.
 This library is available at [https://github.com/antodom/tc_lib](https://github.com/antodom/tc_lib), and it is necessary for compiling both examples.

 ### 6. Incompatibilities

-This library is potentially incompatible with the analogWrite(), if you use analogWrite() on the output pin associated with a pwm_lib object.
+This library is potentially incompatible with analogWrite(), if you use analogWrite() on the output pin associated with a pwm_lib object.

 ### 7. Compiling with CMake